Daughter tries hiding mom’s death by burying her in backyard, Georgia cops say

 While on scene, police said they also noticed a grave had been recently dug behind the home, WFXG reported.

-Lockhart was taken to a hospital and treated for a broken knee, according to WRDW.
+Lockhart was taken to a hospital and treated for a broken knee, WRDW reported.
 She was later questioned by police, according to authorities, and identified the buried body as that of her 67-year-old mother, Miriam Lockhart.

 Melissa Lockhart told police that her mother had died in bed a few days earlier, according to an incident report obtained by WJBF.
 She allegedly said she didn’t call the police because she did not want an autopsy to be performed.